Everyone has been affected by COVID-19 in some way, and we especially

 For growth hormone, please contact your local representative.

-During the global coronavirus outbreak, one of Novo Nordisk’s key priorities is to safeguard the continued supply of our lifesaving medicines to patients.
 We have ample supplies of medicines, including insulin, and we expect to be able to fulfill orders and replenish pharmacies in the US throughout this pandemic.
-However, because of periodic increases in demand, there may be times when your local pharmacy is temporarily out of stock of diabetes medicines.
+Because of periodic increases in demand, there may be times when local pharmacies are temporarily out of stock of diabetes medicines.
 We are working with our distributors to ensure that there is enough inventory to fill prescriptions quickly.
-We encourage patients to plan ahead and know that it may take some extra time to get a prescription filled.
-There is no delay in obtaining growth hormone or medicines for rare bleeding disorders.

 Q: What are you doing to help people afford their insulin during this pandemic?